Consular nonreviewability: The Administrative Procedure Act (1946), Knauff v. Shaughnessy (1950), and reliance on the plenary power doctrine

 Prior to 1946, there was no barrier in principle to judicial review of consular decisions, but there was no clear protocol in general for challenging decisions by government agencies in courts.
 The Administrative Procedure Act of 1946 changed this; Section 10 of the APA permitted judicial review for any person "adversely affected or aggrieved" by the actions of a government agency.
 Also, Section 279 of the Immigration and Nationality Act of 1952 explicitly gave the courts jurisdiction over "all causes" arising under Title II of the statute.
 This meant that cases would be brought to the courts the decisions on which would help clarify their thinking on consular nonreviewability.

 Courts' initial response to efforts to challenge consular decisions was to rely on the plenary power doctrine.
 The first decision establishing the plenary power doctrine in the post-APA era was Knauff v.
 Shaughnessy (1950).
 According to the Knauff court, "whatever the procedure authorized by Congress, it is due process as far as an alien denied entry is concerned."

 In this case, Knauff, the alien wife of a citizen who had served for the United States in World War II sought admission to the United States (and would ordinarily have been eligible based on the War Brides Act), but was denied admission by the United States based on confidential information.
 The Attorney General denied a hearing, arguing that a hearing would reveal sensitive information that would be detrimental to the interests of the United States.
 The Supreme Court upheld the Attorney General's decision, clarifying that the denial of entry to the alien wife was not unconstitutional, and that it is "not within the province of any court, unless expressly authorized by law, to review the determination of the political branch of Government to exclude a certain alien."

-Two other court decisions at the time played some role in establishing the doctrine of consular nonreviewability: